jess-sol/jsonwebtoken/README.md

 See [JSON Web Tokens](https://en.wikipedia.org/wiki/JSON_Web_Token) for more information on what JSON Web Tokens are.

+This fork of `jsonwebtoken` adds optional support for NATS nkeys.

 ## Installation
 Add the following to Cargo.toml: